Towards Seamless Interaction: Causal Turn-Level Modeling of Interactive 3D Conversational Head Dynamics

-\paragraph{Residual Pearson Correlation Coefficient (rPCC)} rPCC evaluates the temporal correlation between user and agent behaviors.
+rPCC evaluates the temporal correlation between user and agent behaviors.
 It computes the Pearson correlation of motion trajectories for each speaker pair and measures the L1 distance between the generated and real correlation patterns.
 Lower rPCC values correspond to more accurate modeling of interactive timing and responsiveness.